 Croutons are another ingredient that adds very little nutritional value but come loaded with calories.
 In many cases, croutons are fried in oil to achieve the crispy texture, adding additional fat to the mix along with the calories.
 Baked versions will be healthier than fried versions in many cases, but they still add a lot of calories and might not be ideal for a healthy eating plan.

 If you wanted to add croutons to have some extra crunch in your salad, consider adding a healthier topping instead.
 Items like walnuts and flaxseed can provide omega-3 fatty acids, one of the healthier fats, while still giving you that textural component you crave.

 Fruits and Vegetables

 In most cases, you can’t go wrong with adding a variety of fruits and vegetables as long as you eat them raw.
 Tomatoes, carrots, onions, apples, and fresh berries can all work well in a salad and generally have low-calorie counts.

 However, there are some fruits and vegetables that should be used sparingly because they do have higher calorie counts and may feature fats.
 For example, avocado and olives have fats, so it is wise to use them sparingly.

 We at Circle Café focus on creating options that aren’t just good for you, but tasty too.
 Come in and explore our full menu of salad entrees that are sure to satisfy your appetite while providing your body with the kind of ingredients it needs to remain healthy.
 You can also order food online

-for healthy food delivery in Dubai and Abu Dhabi.
+for healthy food delivery in Dubai and Abu Dhabi, or even in Saudi.